Social Work Degrees, Schools, and Careers in Illinois

 Illinois has more post-secondary education options than almost every state in the country so it is no surprise that it has a veritable treasure trove of social work degree options.
 According to the database provided by the Council on Social Work Education, there are 31 accredited social work degree programs in Illinois and those programs are offered by 20 different universities and colleges throughout the state.
 The breakdown of the different programs shows that students considering Illinois for their social work education are blessed with a wide variety of options that include both public and private institutions as well as different levels of education.
 There are 17 Bachelor of Social Work (BSW) programs and that means there are 14 Masters of Social Work (MSW) programs, which is a refreshingly even split given that most states have far more BSW programs available than MSW programs.

 The state is also unsurprisingly home to a large and flourishing professional social work industry.
-As of May of 2014, there were roughly 25,000 professional social workers employed across Illinois according to the United States Bureau of Labor Statistics.
-The vast majority of those social workers are child, family, and school social workers (14,200) and Illinois is home to the fifth-largest population of child and school social workers in the country.
-But there are also approximately 4,470 healthcare social workers, 3,690 substance abuse social workers and 4,090 specialty social workers.
+As of May of 2022, there are over 23,000 professional social workers employed across Illinois according to the United States Bureau of Labor Statistics (BLS).
+The vast majority of those social workers are child, family, and school social workers (15,810).
+But there are also approximately 4,470 healthcare social workers, 1,590 substance abuse social workers and 1,430 specialty social workers.
 Illinois also pays its social workers quite well comparatively.
-The annual average salary of social workers in Illinois ranges between $43,270 for substance abuse social workers and $68,460 for specialty social workers.
+The annual average salary of social workers in Illinois ranges between $54,870 for substance abuse social workers and $65,630 for specialty social workers.

 The Illinois Department of Financial & Professional Regulation (IDFPR) oversees all licenses for social workers within the state of Illinois.
 There are two different licenses available.
 The licenses are: